RhinoSecurityLabs/cloudgoat/scenarios/rds_snapshot/cheat_sheet.md

 ```

-An attacker can list AWS credentials on the server (enumirate)
+An attacker can list AWS credentials on the server

 `aws sts get-caller-identity`